 Unusual or extenuating situations may arise that warrant the granting of a period of paid leave which does not fall under any of the other leave policies.
 The State of Texas provides paid leave for miscellaneous circumstances not covered by other leave policies.
-The umbrella term "administrative leave" is used to encompass all such paid leave situations for employees who hold a regular appointment (see HOOP 17, Appointment Status).
-Administrative leave will not be charged against an employee's vacation or sick leave accruals.
+This policy applies to such paid leave situations for employees who hold a regular appointment (see HOOP 17, Appointment Status).
+Types of paid leave described in this policy will not be charged against an employee's vacation or sick leave accruals.

 A. Types of Leave

-Administrative leave will be granted at the direction of the President on occasions when the university is declared to be officially closed due to adverse conditions as described in HOOP Policy 85 University Official Closure Status for Emergency, Disaster or Severe Weather.
+Leave will be granted at the direction of the President as described in HOOP Policy 85 Controlled Access Status for Emergency, Disaster or Severe Weather.

 2. Volunteer Firefighters and Emergency Medical Services Volunteers

-Employees who are volunteer firefighters or emergency medical services volunteers will be granted a paid administrative leave of absence not to exceed five working days each fiscal year for attending training schools conducted by state agencies.
-This leave of absence may also be granted to volunteer firefighters or emergency medical services volunteers for the purpose of responding to emergency fire or medical situations.
+Employees who are volunteer firefighters or emergency medical services volunteers will be granted, with the authorization of their supervisors, paid leave not to exceed five working days each fiscal year for attending training schools conducted by state agencies.
+This leave may also be granted to volunteer firefighters or emergency medical services volunteers for the purpose of responding to emergency fire or medical situations.
 Employees must notify their supervisors, or designated alternates, prior to responding to emergency situations.